mahedee/articles/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

-# How To Host ASP.NET Core Web API with MS SQL Server on Linux with Nginx From Scratch
+# How To Host ASP.NET Core Web API (CRUD Operations) with MS SQL Server on Linux using Nginx From Scratch

 ## Introduction

 ### ASP.NET Core
-ASP.NET Core is a free and open-source web framework, and higher performance than ASP.NET, developed by Microsoft and the community.
+ASP.NET Core is a free and open-source of web framework, and higher performance than ASP.NET, developed by Microsoft and the community.
 It is a modular framework that runs on both the full .NET Framework, on Windows, and the cross-platform .NET Core.

 ### NGINX
 Nginx is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 The software was created by Igor Sysoev and first publicly released in 2004.
 A company of the same name was founded in 2011 to provide support and Nginx plus paid software.

 ## Hosting ASP.NET Core Web API on Linux with Nginx
 This guide explains setting up a production-ready ASP.NET Core environment on an Ubuntu 18.04 server.
+Our Web API can perform basic CRUD operations.

 ### In this article, you will learn how to
 * Create a simple ASP.NET Core Web API which do CRUD Operations using Entity Framework(with MS SQL Server)